peter890331/Martingale-Strategy-on-FreeBitcoin-MANUAL-BET/README.md

 # Martingale-Strategy-on-FreeBitcoin-MANUAL-BET
-A javascript use Martingale Strategy on FreeBitcoin MANUAL BET
+A javascript that use Martingale Strategy on FreeBitcoin MANUAL BET.